yassin-elkhamlichi/Yassin-elkhamlichi/README.md

 ---

 ## 🚀 About Me
-I am a dedicated software developer with expertise in **web and desktop applications** using modern technologies.
+I am a dedicated software engineer with expertise in **web and desktop applications** using modern technologies.
 I enjoy solving real-world problems through clean and efficient code.

 ---